 - I. It is the policy of Louisiana Healthcare Connections that proton beam therapy is medically necessary for the following indications: - A. Ocular tumors with no distant metastasis.
-Fiducial markers (tantalum clips) are permitted to allow eye and tumor position verification; - B. Primary or metastatic tumors of the spine where the spinal cord tolerance may be exceeded with conventional treatment or where the spinal cord has previously been irradiated; - C. Tumors that approach or are located at the base of the skull, including but not limited to: chordoma or chondrosarcoma; - D. Primary hepatocellular cancer treated in a hypofractionated regimen; - E. Primary or benign solid tumors in members/enrollees ≤ 18 years old; - F. Genetic syndromes making total volume of radiation minimization crucial such as but not limited to NF-1 patients and retinoblastoma; - G. Malignant and benign primary CNS tumors; - H. Advanced (eg,T4) and/or unresectable head and neck cancers, when normal tissue constraints cannot be met by photon-based therapy; - I. Cancers of the paranasal sinuses and other accessory sinuses, when normal tissue constraints cannot be met by photon-based therapy; - J. Non-metastatic retroperitoneal sarcomas (i.e., preoperative treatment of resectable disease or primary treatment for those with unresectable disease); - K. Re-irradiation cases where cumulative critical structure dose would exceed tolerance dose; - L. Hodgkin and Non-Hodgkin lymphoma, to spare critical structures when normal tissue constraints cannot be met with photon therapy (including three dimensional and IMRT techniques); - M. Non-Small Cell Lung Cancer, to spare critical structures when critical organ dose constraints cannot be met with photon therapy (including three dimensional and IMRT neutron techniques);
+Fiducial markers (tantalum clips) are permitted to allow eye and tumor position verification; - B. Primary or metastatic tumors of the spine where the spinal cord tolerance may be exceeded with conventional treatment or where the spinal cord has previously been irradiated; - C. Tumors that approach or are located at the base of the skull, including but not limited to: chordoma or chondrosarcoma; - D. Primary hepatocellular cancer; - E. Primary or benign solid tumors in members/enrollees <21 years old; - F. Genetic syndromes making total volume of radiation minimization crucial such as but not limited to NF-1 member/enrollees and retinoblastoma; - G. Unresectable benign or malignant central nervous system tumors to include but not limited to primary and variant forms of astrocytoma, glioblastoma, medulloblastoma, acoustic neuroma, craniopharyngioma, benign and atypical meningiomas, pineal gland tumors, and arteriovenous malformations; - H. Pituitary neoplasms; - I. Advanced (eg, T4) and/or unresectable head and neck cancers, when normal tissue constraints cannot be met by photon-based therapy; - J. Cancers of the paranasal sinuses and other accessory sinuses, when normal tissue constraints cannot be met by photon-based therapy; - K. Non-metastatic retroperitoneal sarcomas (i.e., preoperative treatment of resectable disease or primary treatment for those with unresectable disease); - L. Re-irradiation cases where cumulative critical structure dose would exceed tolerance dose; - M. Hodgkin and Non-Hodgkin lymphoma, to spare critical structures when normal tissue constraints cannot be met with photon therapy (including three dimensional and IMRT techniques);

-- N. Thymomas and Thymic carcinoma, to spare critical structures when critical organ dose constraints cannot be met with photon therapy (including three dimensional and IMRT techniques). - II.
-It is the policy of Louisiana Healthcare Connections that NBT is medically necessary in the treatment of salivary gland tumors considered surgically unresectable, or for a patient with salivary gland tumors who is medically inoperable. - III.
-All other indications for PBT and NBT are considered not medically necessary as insufficient evidence exists to recommend proton beam therapy as superior to other treatments available.
+- N. Non-Small Cell Lung Cancer, to spare critical structures when critical organ dose constraints cannot be met with photon therapy (including three dimensional and IMRT neutron techniques); - O. Thymomas and Thymic carcinoma, to spare critical structures when critical organ dose constraints cannot be met with photon therapy (including three dimensional and IMRT techniques). - II.
+It is the policy of Louisiana Healthcare Connections that NBT is medically necessary in the treatment of salivary gland tumors when meeting any of the following: - A. The tumor is considered surgically unresectable, recurrent, or is resected with gross residual disease or positive margins; - B. Member/enrollee is medically inoperable. - III.
+It is the policy of Louisiana Healthcare Connections that other indications for PBT and NBT are considered not medically necessary as insufficient evidence exists to recommend proton and/or neutron beam therapy as superior to other treatments available.